brian4code/github-finder-app/README.md

 # Github-finder-app

-A React app for Calling Github API to retrieve individual profile information
+A React app for calling Github API to retrieve individual profile information

 Deployed to Vercel